 Most plate heat exchanger manufacturers have three different ways to seal the plates together: gaskets, brazing or welding.
 The latter two options take away the modularity, but they add stability and reliability.
 That low-maintenance factor is one reason brazed plate heat exchangers are preferred in the HVAC industry, where small units are installed in combi boilers or similar heating equipment.
 However, gaskets are preferred in most industrial processes to allow for easier maintenance and possible expansion.

 Heat transfer technology will be instrumental in developing more sustainable processes.
-A perfect example is the Alaska Sealife Center used plate heat exchangers to capture untapped heat deep within the Alaskan Ocean.
+A perfect example is the Alaska Sealife Center used plate heat exchangers to deep within the Alaskan Ocean.
 They used that heat to nearly eliminate their utility usage to heat the entire facility.

 More Resources